Mahyar-Ali/Dog-Breed-Classifier/README.txt

 # Dog-Breed-Classifier
-Predicting the Breed of a Dog using Transfer learning and Fine tuning in Keras
+Predicting the Breed of a Dog using Transfer learning in Keras
 -----------------------------------------------------------------------------------

 Predicting the breed of a dog is quite a huge task but we can make this task simple using transfer learning.
-In this notebook I have used Fine Tuning on pretained models.
+In this notebook I have used Transfer Learning on pretained models.
 The models which I selected for this task are
 - XCEPTION
 - RESNET152V2